PlanterApp/planter_blog/content/posts/beneficial-predatory-insects/index.md

 ![A close-up shot of a ladybug on a bright green leaf](https://ucarecdn.com/3abe0bcb-eb64-45bc-9cad-4144435b86e5/Ladybug.jpg)

 Lady beetles are arguably the most well-known predatory insect.
-They consume large quantities of aphids, mealybugs, mites, scale insects, and other soft-bodied insects throughout their entire lifecycle.
+They consume large quantities of aphids, mealybugs, spider mites, scale insects, and other soft-bodied insects throughout their entire lifecycle.
 When prey is scarce some species will feed on pollen.
 Lady beetles are overwhelmingly considered beneficial, although there are a few specific species that can be garden pests such as the Mexican bean beetle (*Epilachna varivestis)*.

 Asian lady beetles have been introduced to North America and are now widespread.
 They can be somewhat of a nuisance when they try to enter homes and buildings to overwinter, and they can also outcompete native ladybug populations.
 However they too are valuable pest-hunters.
 If they make it indoors you can vacuum them up but it is not generally recommended to control them outdoors.

-## Minute pirate bugs
+## Minute pirate bugs (insidious flower bugs)

-**Scientific name:** *Agonum* spp., *Calosoma* spp., *Scaphinotus* spp., and others | [Click to search on Google Images](<>)
+**Scientific name:** *Orius* spp. and others | [Click to search on Google Images](https://www.google.com/search?q=minute+pirate+bug)

-Minute pirate bugs are tiny, fast-moving predators that eat soft bodied insects like aphids, spider mites, and thrips.
+Minute pirate bugs are fast-moving predators that eat aphids, spider mites, thrips, springtails, leafhoppers, insect eggs, and some small caterpillars throughout their lifecycle.
+If prey run our they will turn to pollen and nectar as a food source.
+They look quite pest-like in both the nymph and adult stages but they are beneficial.
+They can deliver a small bite to humans, but the bite is minor and they do not transmit diseases.

 ## Parasitic wasps